CAREamics/careamics.github.io/docs/guides/index.md

                             <div class="card-body">
                                 <div class="logo">
                                     <span class="twemoji">
-                                        --8<--  "repo.svg"
+                                        --8<--  "law.svg"
                                     </span>
                                 </div>
                                 <div class="card-content">
                                     <h5>Developer resources</h5>
                                     <p>
-                                        More insights on how CAREamics is organized and how to tweak it to your needs.
+                                        More details on how the documentation is set up, and guidelines for modifying and contributing to CAREamics.
                                     </p>
                                 </div>
                             </div>